Maybe you’re looking for somewhere to think things through - away from the context of your everyday life and work.

 I'm Sarah Phillips, founder of AWAY.
 I live with my family, in a fast-growing market town in the Midlands.

-I’m a wife to one - and a mum to two boys in their late teens, the eldest of whom is now at University.
+I’m a wife to a church leader - and a mum to two boys, now in their late teens, the eldest of whom is now at University.

 Over the years, I’ve had a range roles on staff in local churches and Christian organisations.